 - The utterances falling into the False quadrants need immediate attention.

-- Utterances that fall into the true quadrants of multiple bot tasks denote overlapping bot tasks that need to be fixed.
+- Utterances that fall into the True quadrants of multiple bot tasks denote overlapping bot tasks that must be fixed.

 Understand a Good/Bad ML model

-Let us consider a banking bot as an example for understanding Good or Bad ML Mode.
+Let us consider a banking bot as an example to understand good or bad ML Mode.
 The bot has multiple tasks with more than 300 trained utterances.
-The below Image depicts 4 tasks and the associated utterances.
+The below image depicts 4 tasks and the associated utterances.

 The model in this scenario is fairly well trained with most of the utterances pertaining to a task are concentrated in the True Positive quadrant and most of the utterances for other tasks are in the True Negative quadrant.